derrikdennis/matplotlib-challenge/README.md

 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of Capomulin versus the other treatment reignemnts.
 I have asked to generall all of the tables and figures needed for the technical report of the study.
 The executive team also hased for a top-level summary of the study results.

+## Reporting Steps

+### Summary Statistics Table

+- I created a table including the following:
+  - Mean
+  - Median
+  - Variance
+  - Standard Deviation
+  - SEM of the tumor volume of each drug regimen

+## Findings

 These are my three inferences or observations of the data: